Unofficial Alternate 12Dicts package (Alt12Dicts)

 Variants.txt has not been updated for release 6, as critical

-information about how the list was contructed has unfortunately been
+information about how the list was constructed has unfortunately been

 lost.